Diese Liste dient nicht dazu, meine etwas planlose Gelehrsamtkeit zu demonstrieren. Sie ist eher als Einladung zum

 Sometimes it is just a slightly more detailed recap of the usual political news.
 They are particularly strong when getting

-into the legal or constitutional details of issues - their talk about how the recent German gay marriage law was past and
+into the legal or constitutional details of issues - their talk about how the recent German gay marriage law was passed

-their discussion of the recent changes to the German constitution were particularly good example of this.
-The commentary is
+and their discussion of the recent changes to the German constitution were particularly good example of this.
+The

-less interesting because is always predictably left-of-center mainstream and devoid of any real disagreement or controversy.
+commentary is less interesting because is always predictably left-of-center mainstream and devoid of any real

 Freakonomics: While I have stopped listening to this regularly, I still recommend it.